hihihirokane/State-based-glamour-prompts/README.md

-# State-based-Glamour-photography-prompt
+# State-based-glamour-photography-prompts
-AI text-to-image prompts specialized in glamour and swimwear photography.
-They work well on Nano Banana 2.
+A collection of state-based text-to-image prompts for glamour and swimwear photography on Nano Banana 2.
+Generations are designed to yield slight variations each time.